sbrockma/std-format/README.md

     Fmt.format("...");

 ### UMD (browser)
 This version is bundled with dependencies so it can be used standalone in browser.

-Works now from unpkg CDN.
+Now available via the unpkg CDN.
+Use version number @1 or @1.7.4.

     <script src="https://unpkg.com/@sbrockma/std-format@1"></script>